scalawithcats/scala-with-cats/src/pages/codata/structural.md

 ```

 <div class="solution">
 For all of these methods I found that structural corecursion was the most natural way to tackle them.
-You could start with structure recursion, though.
+You could start with structural recursion, though.

 You might be worried about the inefficiency of `filter`.
 That's something we'll discuss a bit later.